Chocolate bar: Modern chocolate bars

 Rodolphe Lindt, a Swiss confectioner, discovered the conching process in 1879.
-Conching evenly blends cocoa butter with cocoa solids and sugar, therefore making the chocolate smoother.
+Conching evenly blends cocoa butter with cocoa solids and sugar, therefore making the chocolate perfectly smooth.
+At first a trade secret, it became a standard process in the chocolate industry by the 1920s.
 The last stage of chocolate manufacturing, tempering, was also developed at around this time.
 Tempering allows the production of chocolate that is perfectly hard at room temperature and that have an attractive shiny appearance.

 A few years earlier, in 1875, milk chocolate makes its appearance.
 It was developed by another Swiss confectioner, Daniel Peter.
 He was able to make milk chocolate with the help of his neighbour Henri Nestlé, who was specialized in dehydrated milk products.
 Daniel Peter launched his successful Gala Peter brand in 1887.
 Cailler and Suchard followed in the late 19th century, and other factories opened in Switzerland at that time.

 In 1897, following the lead of Swiss companies, Cadbury introduced its own line of milk chocolate bars in the UK.
 Cadbury Dairy Milk, first produced in 1905, became the company's best selling bar.

 In the United States, immigrants who arrived with candy-making skills drove the development of new chocolate bars.
 Milton S. Hershey, a Pennsylvania caramel maker, saw a German-manufactured chocolate-making machine at the 1893 Chicago World's Fair.
 He immediately ordered one for his Lancaster factory and produced the first American-made milk chocolate bar.

-In Canada, Ganong Bros., Ltd. of St. Stephen, New Brunswick developed and began selling their version of the modern chocolate bar in 1910.

 Chocolate bar sales grew rapidly in the early-20th century.
 During World War I, the U.S. Army commissioned a number of American chocolate makers to produce 40 pound blocks of chocolate.
 These were shipped to Army quartermaster bases and distributed to the troops stationed throughout Europe.
 When the soldiers returned home, their demand for chocolate contributed to the increasing popularity of the chocolate bar.

 Combination bars

 The first chocolate bars were plain chocolate, but often flavoured with spices, such as cinnamon and vanilla.
 Producers soon began combining chocolate with other ingredients such as nuts, fruit, caramel, nougat, and wafers.
 In 1830, Kohler added hazelnuts to chocolate bars and, in 1852, Caffarel added hazelnuts as a smooth paste to its chocolate, creating gianduja.
 Adding other, usually cheaper, ingredients to bars was also a way to reduce production costs.
+Additionally, the overwhelming majority of combination bars use milk chocolate, which further decreases the amount of cocoa in the finished product.
 Approximately 30,000 varieties of candy bars existed in the United States during the 1920s, most of which were produced locally.
-The overwhelming majority of combination bars use milk chocolate.

 A wide selection of similar chocolate snacks or nutritional supplements are produced with added sources of protein and vitamins, including energy bars, protein bars and granola bars.